asibahi/asibahi.github.io/content/thoughts/2024-08-04-Dominions with Odin/index.md

 The game is weird.
 It is much less known than Freeling's other games like Havannah (for which I wrote [an implementation for in Rust](https://github.com/asibahi/w9l)) and Grand Chess (which I built a physical board for).
 Even Freeling himself does not put much stock into it, and is more interested in the tile set itself (which he calls [the China Labyrinth](https://mindsports.nl/index.php/puzzles/tilings/china-labyrinth/), even though they have nothing to do with China) than the game.
 He made other games with the tile set which you can find by browsing his site.

 I am writing this post first as a way to organize my thoughts on how to represent the game in code.
-I will not be explaining the rules of the game, see the above links for that, but I will be talking about to represent the game in code form.
+It is a semi organized, semi-chronologically-sorted brain dump: I am writing it as I iterate over the code.
+I will be talking mostly about how to represent the game in code form, leaving the rules for later.

 ## Tiles